-VyStar Credit Union – 0.50% APY, $100,000 minimum deposit for APY
+VyStar Credit Union – 1.25% APY, $100,000 minimum balance for APY

 VyStar Credit Union was founded in 1952.
 It was originally called Jax Navy Federal Credit Union and it was chartered at Naval Air Station in Jacksonville, Florida.

-Membership at VyStar Credit Union is open to anyone who works or lives in the 49 Florida counties or the four Georgia counties listed on its website.
+Membership at VyStar Credit Union is open to anyone who works or lives in the 49 Florida counties or the Georgia counties listed on its website.

-VyStar Credit Union offers 10 CDs terms ranging from three months to five years.
+VyStar Credit Union offers 12 regular CD terms ranging from three months to five years.

-Suncoast Credit Union – 0.40% APY – $250,000 minimum deposit for APY
+Suncoast Credit Union – 1.25% APY, $250,000 minimum balance for APY

-Suncoast Credit Union is the eighth largest credit union in the U.S. based on membership.
-It is also the 10th largest based on assets.
+Suncoast Credit Union is the eighth-largest credit union in the U.S. based on membership.
+It is also the 10th-largest based on assets.
 People who attend school, live, work or worship in a county in Florida that Suncoast Credit Union serves are welcome to join.

 Jumbo vs. traditional money market account

-Jumbo money market accounts may have a higher minimum balance requirement, or they may reward savers with high-tier yields when savers maintain a certain balance is maintained.
+Jumbo money market accounts typically have a higher minimum balance requirement than traditional money market accounts, or they may reward savers with high-tier yields when a certain balance is maintained.